f4fez/prm80/doc/Computer_commands_V5.md

 R: Set synthetiser frequencies
 ------------------------------
 This command set the PLL words for RX and TX frequency.
 This function do not modify channels parameters.
 This is usefull for hardware check.
+Please consider the 21.4 Mhz IF while calculating the RX PLL value.
+* RX PLL = (frequency [Hz] - 21400000Hz) / 12500
+* TX PLL =  frequency [Hz] / 12500

 U: Print 80c552 internal RAM
 ----------------------------